 A business license will only be issued if the proposed use is permitted at the business address.
 Permitted uses are determined by our zoning code.
 You are urged to contact the City BEFORE signing a lease or purchasing a building to ensure your proposed use is allowed at that site.

-Please fill out and submit a Zoning Clearance Form to determine if your use is permissible at the proposed site.
+Please fill out and submit a zoning clearance form (links below) to determine if your use is permissible at the proposed site.
 You can do some investigatory work on your own, using our zoning code and our online zoning map, but ultimately will need to submit the form with a business license application.
 Please note that even if a business type is not permissible "by right", it may still be possible to open your business there with certain approvals.
-The Planning Division can assist you with this process, please contact them at (714) 548-3247, or visit our counter during business hours.
+The Planning Division can assist you with this process, please contact them at (714) 548-3247.

 Business License Enforcement